The Voyage of the Dawn Treader: Plot summary

-They narrowly escape being sunk by a sea-serpent and stop at Deathwater Island, so named for a pool of water which turns everything immersed in it into gold, including one of the missing lords who turns out to have been Lord Restimar.
+The crew narrowly escape being sunk by a sea-serpent and stop at Deathwater Island, so named for a pool of water which turns everything immersed in it into gold, including one of the missing lords who turns out to have been Lord Restimar.
 Then they land on the Duffers' Island, where Lucy removes an invisibility spell from the Duffers (later Dufflepuds) at their request and befriends the Magician who cast it.
 Next they reach the "Island Where Dreams Come True", called the Dark Island since it is permanently hidden in darkness.
 It turns out that the "dreams" that come true there are not necessarily nice dreams and Lord Rhoop, whom they rescue there, has been tormented for years by his nightmares.
 Eventually they reach the Island of the Star, where they find the three remaining lost lords in enchanted sleep.
 Ramandu, the fallen star who lives on the island with his daughter, tells them that the only way to awaken them is to sail to the edge of the world and to leave one member of the crew behind there.
 Lord Rhoop wishes to "sleep without dreams" beside his friends until they wake and everyone agrees before they set out again.

 The Dawn Treader continues sailing into an area where merpeople dwell and the water turns sweet rather than salty, as Reepicheep discovers when he belligerently jumps in to fight a mer-man whom he thinks challenged him.
 At last the water becomes so shallow that the ship can go no farther.
 Caspian orders a boat lowered and announces that he will go to the world's end with Reepicheep.
 The crew object, saying that as King of Narnia he has no right to abandon them.
 Caspian goes to his cabin in a temper, but returns to say that Aslan appeared in his cabin and told him that only Lucy, Edmund, Eustace, and Reepicheep will go on.

 These four venture in a small boat through a sea of lilies until they reach a wall of water that extends into the sky.
 Fulfilling Ramandu's condition, Reepicheep paddles his coracle up the waterfall and is never again seen in Narnia.
-Edmund, Eustace, and Lucy find a Lamb, who transforms into Aslan.
-Aslan tells them that Edmund and Lucy will not return to Narnia.
+Edmund, Eustace, and Lucy find a Lamb, who transforms into Aslan and tells them that Edmund and Lucy will not return to Narnia.
 When Lucy becomes sorrowful and despondent about the prospect of not seeing Aslan again, Aslan tells the children that he exists in their world, too.
 Aslan adds, "There I have another name.
 You must learn to know me by that name.
 This was the very reason why you were brought to Narnia, that by knowing me here for a little, you may know me better there".
 Aslan then sends the three children home.

 Back in the real world, everyone remarks about how much Eustace has changed.